ELEPOT/weekly_alarm/docs/README.md

 ## Purpose

 As a student, it would be wonderful if I can set alarm clocks for certain days in a week separately, like how I can with alarm apps.
 There are no alarm clocks like that on the market yet, however, and I also really don't want to have a smartphone in my bedroom to constantly distract me from sleep.
-Therefore, I deducted that the obvious and only solution is to make a alarm clock myself.
+Therefore, I deducted that the obvious and only solution is to make a alarm clock myself so that no more people will waste their time doing this knowing it's already been done by someone and use phones lying in their homes as a alarm clock instead.
 This is me planning out and documenting the process of that (project still in progress).
 ## Hardware

 ### Controller